astroumd/lmtoy/docs/README_sequoia.md

    can be added to the **comments.txt** file

 2. The default setting of **dv=** and **dw=** may need adjustment per project.
 It may also depend on any birdies.
-This is really a QA/PI process.
+This is really a QA/PI process, though the pipeline logs attempt to suggest changes.

-3. Maps need to be squared (for now), as given with the extent= keyword.
+3. Maps need to be square (for now), as given with the extent= keyword.
+   This is a bug awaiting a fix.

 4. If there is a birdie, the waterfall plots will give clear horizontal lines.
    However, the waterfall plot only covers from **vlsr-dv-dw** to **vlsr+dv+dw**